Muhammad-Mohsen/vsc-minimalist-git/README.md

 - DONE - loading bar
 	- show on postMessage
 	- hide on onMessage

+### Optimizations
+- draw graph in an `async` function?
+- cache vertex/edge bounds
+- datasource entries
+	- commit data
+	- vertex/edge bounds (invalidated on repo change)
+- paging
+	- chunk the drawing
+	- use an `orphanage` map to keep track of commits whose parents are unreachable
+		- key: hash (or parent hash?)
+		- value: data source entry
+	- on new page
+		- add to the datasource
+		- redraw
+		- check the `orphanage` and see if anything is now reachable & re-render

 ### GIT cheat sheet
 	- git configuration